 Routinely have a professional contractor, such as our Service Pros, perform a pre-season check-up.

-during the day, a programmable thermostat can run the air conditioner or furnace at a temperature that will require less energy, then the
+home during the day, a programmable thermostat can run the air conditioner or furnace at a temperature that will require less energy,

 What a Maintenance Agreement should cover

 A seasonal check-up should include the following items for Air Conditioning or Heat Pump: